serverhamsters/getprivileges/README.md

 # getprivileges

-C# Sample code to retrieve Privileges on Windows.
+- C# Sample code to retrieve more privileges

-## Usage
+- Powershell script to get more privileges for the current shell.

+# C-Sharp

 Press a key and get more privileges.